redii/Wakebot/README.md

-# discord-wakebot
+# discord-wakebot 0.1
 A simple Discord.js bot to wake up inactive or muted users on your server.
+The bot is at the moment in an very early stage of development, thats why it does not have any error handling.

 ## Installation
 To use the bot at current stage you have to create your own **config.json** file in the cloned directory.
 The content should look something like this: